andrewplane/belly-button-challenge/README.md

 ## Highlights
 - Selection of a Test Subject's ID will render:
  - Demographic information on the test subject
- - Top 10 bacteria by qty
+ - Top 10 bacteria by quantity
  - Representation of all bacteria sampled

 ## Setup